cs207-SpaceJam/cs207-FinalProject/docs/background.rst

         = \begin{pmatrix}x_1 \\ x_2 \\ \vdots \\ x_m\end{pmatrix},\quad
         y_{n+1} \longrightarrow \b X_{n+1} = \b X_{n} + h \dot{\b X}_n \quad.

-This is intuitively straightforward and easy to implement, but there is a downside, the solutions **do not converge** for any given timestep.
-If the steps are too large, our numerical estimations would return results that are not physically meaningful, and if they are too small the simulation would take too long to run.
+This is intuitively straightforward and easy to implement, but there is a
+downside: the solutions **do not converge** for any given timestep.
+If the steps are too large, our numerical estimations are essentially dominated by progation of error and would return results that are non-physical, and if they are too small the simulation would take too long to run.

-We need a scheme that will remain stable for a wide range of timesteps, which is what **implicit differentiation** can accomplish.
+We need a scheme that remains stable and accurate for a wide range of timesteps, which is what **implicit differentiation** can accomplish.
 In this framework, :math:`\b X_{n+1}` is now determined by:

 .. math::